jacione/lauepy/README.md

 ## Usage

-> Note: If you're using LauePy, there's a decent chance you're doing so at APS beamline 34-ID-C. In this case, it is recommended to run LauePy on Sayre via SSH.

 The easiest way to use LauePy is by running
 ```
-python path/to/lauepy/src/lauepy_scripts/gui.py
+python src/lauepy_scripts/gui.py
 ```
+> Note: The path must be relative to the toplevel LauePy directory for the submodules to import properly.

 Each tab on the application window has a list of parameters which are linked to a configuration file.
 When the app is first opened, it loads an example configuration from `lauepy/config_example/config.yml`.
 Changes made to the configuration are automatically saved when any command is run.

 The following sections describe each tab in the application.
 They also include descriptions of each editable parameter, along with their corresponding name in the `config.yml` file.